tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 zero -- the left side of the "backbone".
 The file "third-1-0.pcap" corresponds to the point-to-point device on node one -- the right side of the "backbone".
-The file "third-0-1.pcap" will be the promiscuous (monitor mode) trace from the Wifi network and the file "third-1-1.pcap" will be the promiscuous trace from the CSMA network.
+The file "third-0-1.pcap" will be the promiscuous (monitor mode) trace from the Wi-Fi network and the file "third-1-1.pcap" will be the promiscuous trace from the CSMA network.
 Can you verify this by inspecting the code?

-Since the echo client is on the Wifi network, let's start there.
+Since the echo client is on the Wi-Fi network, let's start there.
 Let's take a look at the promiscuous (monitor mode) trace we captured on that network.

 .. sourcecode:: bash